mushon/nibal/en.md

 {.meta}
 [](svg/#intro-pre.svg/0.34,0.36,1.81/~all)
 [](map/#31.41661,34.37347,10.01,37.6,0.0/~labels_he,+idf-zones "In red: Areas ordered to evacuate from Oct.
 2023 to Oct.
 2025")
-Yet many orders are misleading or issued after the area is attacked – creating chaos and mass danger for civilians.
+Many of these orders were misleading or were issued after the area was attacked, creating chaos and danger for masses of civilians.

 {.meta}
 [](svg/#intro-pre.svg/0.34,0.36,1.81/~all)
 [](map/#31.41661,34.37347,10.01,37.6,0.0/~labels_he,+labels_en,+UNOSAT_gaza_23-10-15(poly-scale) "Assessment of building damage and impact severity in the Gaza Strip a week into the offensive.
 Red: Low density; Orange: Medium density; Yellow: High density (UNOSAT)")
-People also fled of their own accord, escaping the frequent airstrikes that rained down death and destruction throughout the Strip.
+In addition to evacuation orders, people were forced to flee the frequent airstrikes throughout the Strip.

 {.meta}
 [](svg/#intro-pre.svg/0.34,0.36,1.81/~all)
-[](map/#31.41661,34.37347,10.01,37.6,0.0/~labels_he,+labels_en,+UNOSAT_gaza_25-10-11(poly-scale) "!!!
-Assessment of building damage and impact severity in the Gaza Strip two years into the offensive.
+[](map/#31.41661,34.37347,10.01,37.6,0.0/~labels_he,+labels_en,+UNOSAT_gaza_25-10-11(poly-scale) "Assessment of building damage and impact severity in the Gaza Stripm two years into the offensive.
 Red: Low density; Orange: Medium density; Yellow: High density (UNOSAT)")
+These strikes caused death and destruction on an immense scale.

 {.meta}